Zombobot1/gtd-vis/README.md

 ### Algorithm Design <a name="algorithm-design"></a>

+This project represents a visualization of data from a large dataset of terrorist attacks from 1977 to 2019 (over 200,000 rows and over 70 columns).
+Based on user requirements, the data for visualization was limited to 2011-2019.
+In order to reduce computational complexity and provide a fast response of the application, a separate set of data was prepared in the required analytics for each visualization.

 ## Running the Application <a name="running-the-application"></a>

 In order to run this application on your computer and make changes on the project, you should run these steps which are stated below sequentially.